Gorontalo: Pre-Colonial era

-Based on the classification made by the Mr. C. Vollenhoven, the Gorontalo peninsula was included among the 19 indigenous areas in Indonesia.
-Between religion and customs in Gorontalo was fused with the term "Adat bersendikan Syara 'and Syara' bersendikan Kitabullah".
-Pohalaa Gorontalo is the most prominent among the five Pohalaa.
+Based on the classification made by Mr. C. Vollenhoven, the Gorontalo peninsula was included among the 19 indigenous areas in Indonesia.
+Religion and customs in Gorontalo were fused with the term "Adat bersendikan Syara 'and Syara' bersendikan Kitabullah".
+Pohala'a Gorontalo is the most prominent among the five Pohalaa.
 That is why Gorontalo is more widely known.

 Dutch ships in Gorontalo.
 Gorontalo was an important trading hub during the colonial era.

 Gorontaloan nobles and the Dutch deputy regent of Gorontalo.
 The Dutch ruled Gorontalo for almost three centuries.